ANP-Granular/ParticleTracking/docs/source/RodTracker/RodTracker.md

 ## Rod tracking and 3D coordinate reconstruction

 Eventually the 2D position data of the rods shall be used to reconstruct their 3D coordinates throughout the experiment.
 This can be achieved in the `3D-Reconstruct` tab.
+Prerequisites for this are:
+- corresponding images loaded for both cameras
+- rod position data for both cameras, detected or loaded from file.
+For optimal results, data should be corrected.
-Prerequisites for this are to have the stereo-camera calibration data (and transformation from the first camera's coordinate system to the experiment's coordinate system).
+- stereo-camera calibration data (and transformation from the first camera's coordinate system to the experiment's coordinate system)

-After successful reconstruction of 3D coordinates, the `3D-View` tab will display the 3D data for the current frame and the `Reconstruction performance` plots are available (after updating them).

-![TrackingStart](../images/TrackingStart.png)

 Prepare the reconstruction:
-- select a frame range
+1. Select a frame range.
-- (de-)select colors
+2. (De-)select particle colors.
-- toggle whether to track particles or just reconstruct their 3D coordinates
+3. Toggle whether to track particles or just reconstruct their 3D coordinates on each frame (`Tracking` checkbox, see [](#tracking-vs-reconstruction-only)).
-- select a camera calibration (see [](#calibration--transformation-data-format))
+4. Select a stereo camera calibration (see [](#calibration--transformation-data-format)).
+For the [example dataset](#dataset-format--folder-structure), use the stereo calibration file: `resources/example_data/calibrations/gp34.json`.
-- select a transformation to experiment coordinates file *(this is not strictly necessary but will benefit the visualization in the `3D-View` tab)* (see [](#calibration--transformation-data-format))
+5. Select a transformation to experiment coordinates file *(this is not strictly necessary but will benefit the visualization in the `3D-View` tab)* (see [](#calibration--transformation-data-format)).
+For the [example dataset](#dataset-format--folder-structure), use the coordinate transformation file: `resources/example_data/calibrations/transformation.json`.
 Start the reconstruction by pressing the `Solve` button after making all required settings.

+![TrackingStart](../images/TrackingStart.png)

+After successful reconstruction of 3D coordinates, the `3D-View` tab will display the 3D data for the current frame and the `Reconstruction performance` plots are available (after updating them).

 ```{note}
 Unlike during the detection of particles, the results will only be accessible after completion of the process or aborting.
 When the process is aborted all intermediate results will be integrated in the dataset and accessible in the GUI.